 Always remember that you are not presenting your cool groundbreaking product – you are offering an investment opportunity in the form of a company.
 That investment only yields a return when it sells, no matter how attractive the product may be.

-The one mistake entrepreneurs should never make is to tell investors to consult their financial advisors to understand how they make money.
+But please, the one mistake entrepreneurs should never make is to tell investors to consult their financial advisors to understand how they make money.
 That will definitely inspire investors to keep their checkbooks shut tightly.